-- Final Exam: We WILL NOT be taking the English 1B group Holistic writing given on Saturday morning near the end of the semester.
-Instead, our Final Exam will take the form of a Portfolio Reflection: - Final Portfolio Assignment: Instead of a final exam, you will write a 1200-1400-word critical reflection at the end of the class.
+Final Portfolio Assignment: Instead of a final exam, you will write a 1200-1400-word critical reflection at the end of the class.
 Think of it as a scientific study of your progress as a writer over the next four months.
 Remember, writing is a process.
 Collecting your work and then reflecting on that work is part of the process.
 The final assignment is designed to get you thinking about your specific challenges, your strategies for improvement, your successes and failures, and your goals for the future.
 Every writer, no matter how accomplished, has room for improvement.
-This assignment is your Final Exam.
-We will not be taking the Department English 1B exam.
+This assignment is your culminating experience.
+This course does not have a final exam-We will not be taking the Department English 1B exam.
 The Portfolio Assignment is 10% of your grade.